Life & Letters

 Source: Papers of Walt Whitman (MSS 3829), Clifton Waller Barrett Library of American Literature, Albert H. Small Special Collections Library, University of Virginia.
 Transcribed from digital images or a microfilm reproduction of the original item.
 For a description of the editorial rationale behind our treatment of the correspondence, see our statement of editorial policy.

-Notes for this letter were derived from Walt Whitman, The Correspondence, ed.
+Notes for this letter were created by Whitman Archive staff and/or were derived from Walt Whitman, The Correspondence, ed.
 Edwin Haviland Miller, 6 vols.
-(New York: New York University Press, 1961–1977), and supplemented, updated, or created by Whitman Archive staff as appropriate.
+(New York: New York University Press, 1961–1977), and supplemented or updated by Whitman Archive staff.

 Contributors to digital file: Jeannette Schollaert, Alex Ashland, Ian Faith, and Stephanie Blalock